microsoft/genaiops-promptflow-template/docs/tutorial/03-Operationalization.md

 ## Introduction

-This tutorial will guide you through the process of operationalizing of a LLM flow using Prompt Flow.
+This tutorial will guide you through the process of operationalizing of a LLM flow using Prompt flow.

 ## Prerequisites